The New Science of the Trades.

 The most common entry point is a single course — or a short certificate program — at a local community college.
 Community colleges offer CTE programs in every trade profiled here, typically at low or no cost through workforce development funding.
 Many programs connect students directly to paid apprenticeships that allow them to earn while they develop skills.
 In most trades, a person who begins a community college CTE program today can be working — and earning — within a year.

 Apprenticeships in the electrical and HVAC trades pay from the first day of training.
+An apprenticeship is a paid residency — supervised scientific practice, the way a medical resident practices medicine before they're board-certified.
 A first-year electrical apprentice typically earns 40–50% of journeyman wages while learning.
 By the end of a four or five-year apprenticeship, they are earning full journeyman scale — often between $70,000 and $100,000 — with no student debt.

-The trades profiled here are not a backup plan.
-They are a front-door entry into some of the most scientifically demanding, economically secure, and structurally irreplaceable work in the American economy.
+The trades profiled here are not backup plans.
+They are a front-door entry into some of the most scientifically demanding, economically secure, and hardest-to-automate work in the American economy — because the science lives in the worker's judgment, not just the task.

 To find CTE programs at community colleges in your area, visit careeronestop.org or contact your state's community college system directly.
 The Association for Career and Technical Education (ACTE) and Advance CTE are additional resources for understanding program options and pathways.